scholokov/qax-portal-2/Meeting notes/Meeting notes 14.09.22.md

 - [ ] Add task for QA team of tests page @ABatalov QA
 - [ ] Check all updates in design of course page: https://portal.qax-camp.com.ua/courses/q2-basic-cource/ for all team
 - [ ] Create new requirements in Wiki. @ABatalov, @scholokov
+- [ ] Add bug to remove words "collapse/expand" and add arrow to tablet and mobile @dmitryylev UI/UX
+- [ ] Add bug to add new icons on the footer @dmitryylev Dev
+- [ ] Add bug about not corresponding font on the website @dmitryylev Dev
+- [ ] Add bug to add button in design @dmitryylev UI/UX (also show Alyona design in implementation on website)

 ## Still not resolved tasks: